 As a result, the celebration could add up to $38 million to city coffers, Bloomberg said.
 The cost of the parade is thought to be offset by corporate sponsors.

 Once the parade wrapped up, the mayor presented each Giant with a “key to the city” during a City Hall ceremony.

 The event was in part moderated by the team’s former star defensive end, Michael Strahan, who broke into an on-stage salsa dance alongside Giants receiver Victor Cruz, who uses the dance as a signature for his end-zone celebrations.

-“After nearly missing the playoffs, the Giants have made history by becoming the first NFL team to win the Super Bowl after going 9-7 in the regular season,” said New York Gov. Andrew Cuomo.
+“After nearly missing the playoffs, the Giants have made history by becoming the first NFL team to win the Super Bowl after going 9-7 in the regular season,” New York Governor Andrew Cuomo said after the Sunday night win.
 “I look forward to celebrating this victory with all New Yorkers.”